FrankReiser/ReiserRT_Core/README.md

 can stand on their own.
 These will be discussed further down.

 ## Object Pools
-Most real-time programs should avoid usage of the standard heap like the plague.
+Most realtime programs should avoid usage of the standard heap like the plague.
 The standard heap is a system wide resource and is a contentious place where blocking is likely occur.
-Blocking on a "new" or "delete" operation will negatively impact system determinism.
+Blocking on a "new" or "delete" operations will negatively impact system determinism.
 Object pools only utilize the heap during initialization and destruction.